FortiAuthenticator

 Unpacking the downloaded archive will yield an installer file named 'FortiClientSSO.msi'.

-As the mobility agent is an .msi file, it can technically be installed by just executing it.
+As the mobility agent is a .msi file, it can technically be installed by just executing it.

 However, this leads to an installation with no parameters, meaning the FSSO Mobility Agent does not know how to contact the FortiAuthenticator.

-To this end, there are installation parameters which can be used in PowerShell when installing the mobility agent:
+To this end, there are installation parameters that can be used in PowerShell when installing the mobility agent:

 SSOSERVER="<IP or hostname of FortiAuthenticator>"